phillipbarron/profile/README.md

 * add Scala setup
 * review the PATH in the BASH profile
 * fix all the proxy stuff - zscaler blah
+* add a javascript config file - put the nvm crap in there